 The best way to get great audio quality from your guitar amp is to use a pedal effects board as an intermediary connection.
 This will give you more control over the bass, mids, and treble frequencies, resulting in improved sound.

 Follow the steps as directed and turn off all devices before connecting them.
-Begin by connecting your pedal board to your smart device via an AUX connection, and then connect your effects board to your amp using a standard 1/4 inch connection.
-Afterward, please turn on the amp and start with a low volume before gradually increasing it, but no more than halfway.
+Begin by clicking your pedal board to your smart device via an AUX connection, and then click your effects board to your amp using a standard 1/4-inch link.
+Afterwards, please turn on the amp and start with a low volume before gradually increasing it, but no more than halfway.
 By doing this, you’ll avoid any potential damage to your equipment.